WailSaleh/Wail_Saleh/README.md

 # Hi, I'm Wail Saleh 👋

+📊 **Data Analyst**
+🎓 **BS in Computer Communications Engineering**
+💼 **MBA in Financial Economics**

 ### 🔍 About Me
-With a foundation in engineering and finance, I bring a unique analytical perspective to data-driven projects.
+With a foundation in Engineering and Economics, I bring a unique analytical perspective to data-driven projects.
 My journey began with solving several communication systems, then shifted towards economical analytics during my MBA.
 Recently, I completed a 7-month Data Analysis Bootcamp, where I honed my skills in Python, data visualization, and storytelling with data.

 ### 🛠️ Skills